ibalampanis/sustainable-living/guide.md

 <br>

-Eco Hacker Farm is an organization that helps to set up and support, new and existing projects that combine hackerspaces with permaculture farms to provide a sustainable living space for people to experience a way of life that is not necessarily dependent on the system but using appropriate, open source and low cost technological solutions.
+Eco Hacker Farm is an organization that helps to set up and support, new and existing projects that combine hackerspaces with permaculture farms to provide a sustainable living space for people to experience a way of life that is not necessarily dependent on the system but using appropriate, open source and low-cost technological solutions.

 Learn More about it in : [Website](https://wiki.ecohackerfarm.org)